cherrytea-dev/la_searcher_bot/README.md

 for discussion of ideas and issues in the Bot.

 Bot was created in mid 2021.
-As per November 2022 bot has +4000 active users, DAU +2500 users, daily messages +20000.
+As of November 2022 bot has +4000 active users, DAU (daily active users) +2500, daily messages +20000.
 Annual Growth Rate is 3X.

 Bot is built as a parser of phpbb [LA Forum](https://lizaalert.org/forum/),